sadoffc/Portfolio/README.md

 # Portfolio
-This repository contains free-lance projects that I have completed after graduating from West Chester University of Pennsylvania.
+This repository contains free-lance projects that I have completed after graduating from West Chester University of Pennsylvania as well as projects I completed while there.